 This combination might be my favorite.
 Again, there are so many types of begonias and so many types of hostas.
 I could make hundreds of pots with hosta and begonia and they would all be completely different.

-Non Stop begonias, a tuberous variety, is a great choice.
+Non Stop begonias, a tuberous variety, is a great choice, especially in containers.
 The flowers are large and rose-like.
 They come in a variety of colors, red, pink, white, and yellow.
 Adding a few of these into containers with hostas really turns up the volume with their huge blossoms.
 They can be seen from a distance.

 For a more modern twist on hostas and begonias try pairing your hosta with rex begonias.
 These begonias are known for their intricate foliage patterns and colors as opposed to their flowers.
 A blue shade hosta, like ‘halycon’ with escargot rex begonias planted around would be an eye-catching combination.

 Or for a different shape, try a hanging type begonia to drip down from underneath a hosta’s leaves.
 Try planting a tall hosta, such as the lovely chartreuse variety ‘dancing queen,’ in the back of a pot.
 Then layer in some Bellaconia Soft Orange begonias spilling out the front of the pot.